Chakan (Mega Drive)

 The battle rages on for several days until Chakan emerges as the victor.
 Death grants him his reward, but additionally condemns him to wander all of existence until all supernatural evil is destroyed.

 The game is an action platformer.
 The player plays as Chakan, who starts in a central hub, from which he can select one of four elemental planes of Earth, Fire, Water, and Air.
 Each elemental plane has three levels, concluding with a boss fight.
 The player advances through each level until completion or death, whereupon Chakan is returned to the hub to choose a new level on either the same or a different plane.
-A navigation chart in the center of the hub tracks which levels have been completed.
 Chakan's health is indicated by skulls at the top of the screen.
 Owing to its premise, the game has no concept of "lives"; instead, Chakan returns to the hub if he is defeated.
 At the bottom of the screen, an hourglass indicates how much time the player has to complete all the levels in the plane.
 If time runs out, the player is returned to the hub and must restart the plane from its first level.
+A navigation chart in the center of the hub tracks which levels have been completed and how much time is remaining for each element.

 Chakan can also collect potions in each of the four elements, which he can combine into "alchemies" that grant him temporary powers such as enhancing his swords with elemental powers or increasing his jump height.
 The player can see the inventory of collected potions and select an alchemy with ..
 After selecting an alchemy, Chakan holds the potions, which can then be used with